mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 Here I used `let` but it saw I never change the value so it suggested I use `const`.

 <div class="threejs_center"><img style="width: 615px;" src="resources/images/vscode-eslint-let.png"></div>

+Of course if you'd prefer to keep using `var` you can just turn off that rule.
+As I said above though I prefer to use `const` and `let` over `var` as they just work better and prevent bugs.

 For those cases where you really need to override a rule [you can add comments to disable them](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) for a single line or a section of code.